 This gathering can be done during a social hour for the group with treats and beverages being served.
 It is great fun to see and hear the group discussing the tricks that were employed in trying to remain a secret!

 - Candy Hearts (Remember the hearts with the words written on them?)

-- Homemade treats (Nothing like some homemade yummy cookies or chocolate covered pretzels)
+- Homemade treats (There's nothing like some homemade yummy cookies or chocolate-covered pretzels!)

-- Gift cards for stores such as Target or Starbucks , local restaurants, movie theaters even an Amazon Kindle gift card where you can set your own giving amount make a good “final gift”
+- Gift cards for stores such as Target or Starbucks, local restaurants, movie theaters, or even an Amazon Kindle gift card where you can set your own giving amount make a good “final gift”

 - A paperback book

 - A DVD